Mud and Sand

-Mud and Sand is a silent film starring Stan Laurel.

-The title spoofs the Rudolph Valentino film Blood and Sand, and many scenes directly parody that film: Dona Sol is replaced by Filet de Sole and Carmen is replaced by Caramel.
+Mud and Sand is a 1922 silent film starring Stan Laurel.
+The title spoofs the Rudolph Valentino film Blood and Sand from that same year, and many scenes directly parody the film: Dona Sol is replaced by Filet de Sole, and Carmen is replaced by Caramel.

 A poster for this film was later featured in the Buster Keaton film Sherlock Jr. (1924).

 Plot

 Rhubarb (Stan) has been sent to get flour and his family are moaning about how useless he is now he has his new friend Sapo.

 Sapo and Rhubarb laugh as they return, dragging the sack of flour on a rope.
 They go to the bullring and queue for a job as a matador.

 The first volunteer, Don Sox, is taken out on a stretcher.
 The second volunteer Don Pedro has a similar fate.
 His friend Don Sapo is next but does no better.
 Rhubarb announces himself as Don Vaseline and goes in to avenge Sapo.
-A bull gets thrown over he gate, then another.
+A bull gets thrown over the gate, then another.
 Rhubarb marks up a score of three in anticipation but on the third he is thrown over the gate.
 He erases the third score and re-enters.

 The third bull comes out on a stretcher and Rhubarb leaves triumphant.
 The crowd carry him through the streets where he meets an old school friend, sweet little Caramel, with her father.
 He tells her of his deed.
 She gives him a rose which has accidentally dipped into black paint.

 Rhubarb goes home.
 As he bends over the goat sees it as too much temptation and butts him.
-His mum chases him with a broom.
-His mum cries until she is shown the money he won at the bull fight.
+His mother chases him with a broom.
+His mother cries until she is shown the money he won at the bull fight.
 He is invited to fight in Madrid.

 He serenades Caramel under her window while a dog howls.
 He is dressed correctly as a matador.
 He climbs the trellis to her window but it breaks off.
 His friend who was playing the guitar gives him a stirrup lift and he gets up.
 Caramel asks if he will drink in Madrid.
 He answers "anything!".
 He gives her a jewellery box.
 It is empty.
 He finds a second box with a necklace and says they will meet at sunrise to marry.
 He breaks off the balcony as he drops down.

 His "throwing the bull" becomes the sensation of Madrid for two years.
 Crowds cheer him as he rides a horse through the streets, but when he tries to rear the horse he falls off.